LeBron James Posts Throwback Video Of Team USA Serenading Kobe Bryant On His Birthday

 “Straight love from one Goat to another Goat,” praised another reply.

-As reported earlier by The Inquisitr, Bryant’s wife, Vanessa — who was seen holding baby Gianna in her lap in James’ video — remembered her late husband with a heart-wrenching message on social media, writing “I love you and miss you more than I can ever explain.”
+As reported earlier by The Inquisitr, Bryant’s wife, Vanessa — who was seen holding baby Gianna in her lap in James’ video — remembered her late husband with a heart-wrenching message on social media, writing, “I love you and miss you more than I can ever explain.”

-James and the Lakers will play the Portland Trail Blazers in Game 4 of their first-round playoff series on August 24, a day which fans are referring to as “Mamba Day” in honor of No. 8 and No. 24 — the numbers Bryant wore on his jersey.
+James and the Lakers will play the Portland Trail Blazers in Game 4 of their first-round playoff series on August 24, a day that fans are referring to as “Mamba Day” in honor of No. 8 and No. 24 — the numbers Bryant wore on his jersey.